United Arab Emirates

 Most Emirates impose a municipality tax on properties, mostly by reference to the annual rental value.
 It is generally the tenants' obligation to pay the tax.
 In some cases, separate fees are payable by both tenants and property owners.
-For example, in the Emirate of Dubai, the municipality tax on property is currently imposed at 2.5% on annual rental value for commercial properties (paid by property owners) and 5% for residential properties (paid by tenants).
+For example, in the Emirate of Dubai, the municipality tax on property is currently imposed at 5% on annual rental value for commercial properties, also known as 'market fees' (paid by property owners), and 5% for residential properties, also known as 'housing fees' (paid by tenants).

 These levies are imposed and administered differently at varying rates by each Emirate.

 There are currently no luxury taxes levied in the United Arab Emirates.

 On 1 October 2017, the United Arab Emirates implemented an excise tax on tobacco and tobacco products, carbonated drinks, and energy drinks.